-MINDY LEHRMAN CAMERON
+MINDY LEHRMAN CAMERON, FAIA

 Max’s background in museum management, combined with his extensive experience on both sides of the museum/design-firm divide, provide him with a unique understanding of LCS’ clients’ needs.
 His legacy of successful projects has attested to the effectiveness of his leadership style: always a calm voice in the creative chaos.
 Max excels at listening carefully to all concerns, helping to maintain a clear design vision, and nurturing creative freedom while keeping the team on track and on budget, and trying to keep Mindy’s obsessions in check.
 Since becoming co-principal of Lehrman Cameron Studio, Max has taken on the task of project management, and has helped with concept development, as well as organizing and managing our clients’ complex projects.

-Max’s graduate studies include Museum Management (JFK Center for Museum Studies), Directing for Theater (San Francisco State), and a BA in English Literature (University of Texas, Austin).
+Max’s studies include graduate work in Museum Management (JFK Center for Museum Studies), Directing for Theater (San Francisco State), and a BA in English Literature (University of Texas, Austin).
 Prior to joining LCS, Max directed programs and exhibits at the Brooklyn Children’s Museum, Liberty Science Center in New Jersey, the Exploratorium in San Francisco, and Seattle’s Experience Music Project.
 His kids think that he is the greatest guy ever.
 Good luck to their boyfriends in trying to meet this bar.